InbaIniyan/Healthcare/Liver Cirrhosis Prediction/README.md

 ### Overall MSE for Catboost Algorithm
 The overall weighted MSE was calculated across all sets (training, validation, and test) to determine the model's overall performance.
 The result was recorded to provide a comprehensive evaluation of the CatBoost algorithm's effectiveness in predicting cirrhosis.

+# Phase 2: Decision Tree Classifier for Cirrhosis Prediction

+## Introduction
+Phase 2 of this project builds upon the foundation laid in Phase 1.
+In this phase, we leverage the Decision Tree Classifier to continue our journey towards accurate cirrhosis prediction.
+Below, we provide an intricate account of each step taken in Phase 2.

+## 1. Importing Libraries
+We initiate Phase 2 by importing libraries essential for data analysis, visualization, and machine learning:

+- **pandas**: A versatile library for data manipulation and analysis.
+- **matplotlib and seaborn**: These libraries are essential for data visualization and creating insightful plots.
+- **sklearn (Scikit-learn)**: This rich library provides the Decision Tree Classifier, enabling us to build a predictive model.

+## 2. Loading Dataset
+Our journey continues with the cirrhosis dataset, loaded from the 'cirrhosis.csv' file using pandas.
+This dataset contains valuable information that will fuel our predictive modeling journey in Phase 2.

+## 3. Exploratory Data Analysis (EDA)
+In Phase 2, we delve deeper into data exploration:

+### i) Histogram of 'Age' Column
+We begin with a histogram of the 'Age' column, providing insights into the distribution of patient ages within the dataset.
+This visualization deepens our understanding of the age distribution within the dataset, which can be a crucial factor in cirrhosis prediction.

+### ii) Box Plot for Numeric Variables
+A box plot is constructed for 'Bilirubin' and 'Albumin', offering a visual representation of the central tendency and spread of these essential numeric features.
+Understanding the distribution of these variables is crucial for building an accurate predictive model.

+### iii) Count Plot for Categorical Variables
+We use a count plot to visualize the distribution of the 'Sex' variable.
+This visualization provides insights into the gender distribution within the dataset, an important aspect of cirrhosis prediction.

+### iv) Pairplot for Numerical Variables
+The exploration extends to a pairplot for 'Age', 'Bilirubin', and 'Albumin'.
+This pairwise visualization helps us understand the relationships between these numeric variables.
+It can reveal correlations and interactions that are valuable for building an accurate predictive model.

+## 4. Feature Selection
+Feature selection is a critical step in building an effective predictive model.
+In this phase, we select the following features for modeling:

+- 'Age'
+- 'Bilirubin'
+- 'Albumin'
+These features are essential for cirrhosis prediction and have been chosen based on their potential significance.

+## 5. Splitting Data
+Data splitting is a fundamental part of model evaluation.
+In Phase 2, the dataset is divided into training and test sets using an 80-20 split ratio.
+This division ensures that the model is trained on one portion of the data and tested on another, allowing us to assess its performance effectively.

+## 6. Model Training
+The Decision Tree Classifier is chosen as the machine learning model for this phase.
+We initiate the model training process using the training data.
+Decision trees are effective at capturing complex relationships in the data, making them suitable for predictive modeling.

+## 7. Testing Model
+The trained model is put to the test using the test dataset.
+This step involves making predictions for cirrhosis detection based on the features selected for modeling.

+## 8. Model Evaluation
+### i) Performance Metrics - Accuracy, Confusion Matrix, Classification Report
+The model's performance is evaluated through essential performance metrics, including:

+- Accuracy: This metric represents the model's overall correctness in making predictions.
+A high accuracy indicates that the model is effective in cirrhosis prediction.

+- Confusion Matrix: A confusion matrix is a tabulation of true positive, true negative, false positive, and false negative predictions.
+It provides a detailed breakdown of the model's performance.

+- Classification Report: A classification report offers a comprehensive summary of the model's performance, including metrics such as precision, recall, F1-score, and support for each class (in this case, cirrhosis status).

+### ii) Confusion Matrix Heatmap
+A heatmap of the confusion matrix is generated, enhancing the visual representation of the model's performance.
+This visualization helps in identifying true positive, true negative, false positive, and false negative predictions, which are crucial for understanding the model's performance.